RobinFujie/RobinFujie.github.io/README.md

 My Project Study (PSII) will be focussing on Japanese language aquisition by my fellow 現プロ生.

+Linked below is a PDF of my PSI, which my PSII will be built upon.

+[PSI](/11230003_PSI.pdf)

 Below is an outline of my PSII.

-Linked here is a PDF of my PSI, which my PSII will be built upon.

-[PSI](/11230003_PSI.pdf)

 ## PSII
 ### Overview